3D Small Object Detection with Dynamic Spatial Pruning: Experiment

 \subsection{Transferring to Larger Scenes}

-We further validate the efficiency and generalization ability of DSPDet3D by transferring it to scenes of much larger scale.
-We first train DSPDet3D on rooms from ScanNet training set in a category-agnostic manner, which is done by regarding every labeled object as the same category.
-Then we directly adopt it to process the building-level scenes in Matterport3D~\cite{Matterport3D}.

-We find previous methods fail to process the extremely large scenes due to unaffordable memory footprint, or producing very bad results due to too aggressive downsampling.
-On the contrary, for a huge building consisting of 7000k+ points, DSPDet3D is able to process it in a single pass within 3s, using only a single RTX 3090 GPU and maintaining the peak memory footprint less than 10G.
-Several visualization results are shown in Figure \ref{vis-house}.
-More can be found in supplementary material.
+We further validate the efficiency and generalization ability of different 3D detectors by transferring them to scenes of much larger scale.
+We first train 3D detectors on rooms from ScanNet training set in a category-agnostic manner, which is done by regarding every labeled object as the same category.
+Then we directly adopt them to process the building-level scenes in Matterport3D~\cite{Matterport3D}.
+We find previous methods almost all fail to process the extremely large scenes due to unaffordable memory footprint, so we only compare DSPDet3D with FCAF3D as shown in \ref{vis-house}.
+It is shown that FCAF3D cannot detect out any small object and even struggles on relatively large objects like chairs when the scene is too large.
+On the contrary, DSPDet3D is able to accurately detect small objects like cups and thin pictures.